Blackvblue/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-aws.md

   ```

 7. Apply the configuration.

   ```
   terraform apply
   ```

-  This might take a while to finish (~20 minutes), Terraform will create all the resources on your cloud account.
+  This may take a while to finish (~20 minutes).
+Terraform will create all the resources on your AWS cloud account.

-8. Once terraform apply finishes, you can check if those resources are created:
+8. After `terraform apply` finishes, you can check if those resources are created:

     - `aws eks update-kubeconfig --name aptos-$WORKSPACE` to configure access for your k8s cluster.
     - `kubectl get pods` this should have haproxy, validator and fullnode. with validator and fullnode pod `pending` (require further action in later steps)